michellesh/michellesh/_projects/2025-04-23-hexagon-tunnel.md

 gallery-images:
   -
     filename: /assets/images/hexagon-prototype/light-show-entrance.jpg
+    title: Entrance to the light show
     break: true
   -
     filename: /assets/images/hexagon-prototype/tunnel-side-2.jpg
+    title: The view behind the wall on one side
   -
     filename: assets/images/hexagon-prototype/rainbow-knob.jpg
+    title: Spin the rainbow knob to select a track
     break: true
   -
     filename: assets/images/hexagon-prototype/instructions.jpg
+    title: Instructions to start the experience
   -
     filename: assets/images/hexagon-prototype/rainbow-menu.jpg
+    title: A menu of 7 tracks to choose from, each with a unique choreography
     break: true
   -
     filename: /assets/images/hexagon-prototype/lights-w-person.jpg
+    title: Sharing the experience with a friend
     break: true
 ---